Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Introduction

-This work makes the following contributions: \begin{itemize} \item We propose a novel hierarchical representation that integrates multimodal knowledge graphs at multiple levels of narrative structure, supporting compositional reasoning from panels to events. \item We implement this framework on a manually annotated subset of the Manga109 dataset, demonstrating its capacity to model narrative coherence and support multi-level reasoning tasks. \item We evaluate the framework through four targeted reasoning tasks and provide qualitative insights into how the graph structure supports interpreting events, character actions, dialogue, and story progression. \end{itemize}
+The contributions of this work are threefold: \begin{itemize} \item A hierarchical framework that integrates multimodal knowledge graphs at multiple narrative levels, supporting compositional and interpretable reasoning from panel-level detail to abstract story structure. \item A graph-based implementation of this framework on a curated and manually annotated visual narrative corpus, demonstrating its ability to capture narrative coherence and multi-level structure. \item Evaluation across four symbolic reasoning tasks, along with qualitative examples showing how the graph structure supports the interpretation of actions, dialogues, character continuity, and event progression. \end{itemize}

-Overall, this framework offers a scalable and extensible approach to structured narrative modeling.
-By bridging symbolic knowledge representation with multimodal understanding, this work contributes a foundation for downstream applications such as automated storytelling, narrative-based media analysis, and interactive narrative generation.
+This framework offers a scalable and extensible foundation for structured narrative modeling.
+By bridging symbolic representation and multimodal content, the approach supports applications in \textbf{narrative comprehension tasks}, with the potential to inform future work on automated storytelling and interactive narrative generation.